Astavakrasana: Description

 Astavakrasana is a hand balance with lateral twist.
 The pose is entered from a squatting position, one arm between the feet, the other just outside the other foot, palms on the floor.
 Pushing up and lifting both legs from the floor gives a variant or preparatory position, with both legs bent, one leg over one forearm, the other leg crossed over the first at the ankle.
 Straightening the legs gives the full pose.
-Preparatory poses for astavakrasana include the plank pose, Parsva Bakasana (Side Crane pose), Paripurna Navasana and others.
+Preparatory poses for astavakrasana include the plank pose, Parsva Bakasana (side crane pose), Paripurna Navasana (boat pose) and others.
 The pose may be practised with blocks laid flat under the hands.
+Counter poses for Astavakrasana include Matsyasana, Paschimottanasana, and Balasana.